LPerk198/SpaceWars/README.md

 *A* and *D* rotate your spaceship to the left and to the right respectively.<br>
 *W* activates the thrusters and propels you forwards.<br>
 *Space* shoots a projectile.

+## How to Install
+Open the file *SpaceWars* as a project in Unity.
+From there, you can either play in Unity or build it and run it on your own.